t-adekunle/javascript_info/README.md

 - .toReversed() - reverses the order of values in an array and returns a new array.
 Non-destructive
 - .splice(start, deleteCount, item1, item2) - changes the contentsbn  of an array by removing or replacing existing element and/or adding new elements in place.
 Mutates orginal array
 - .toSpliced(start, deleteCount, item1, item2) - non-descrutive version of splice
 - .flat(depth) - creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
-Depth is optional and defaults to 1
+Depth is optional and defaults to 1.
+Depth refers to the number of levels flattened not the final number of levels in the returned array

 - **Combine arrays**
 arr1.concat(arr2)